Skip to main content

 Last updated

 A director identification number (director ID) is a unique identifier you will keep forever.
-It will help to prevent the use of false or fraudulent director identities.
+It will help to prevent the use of false or fraudulent director identities to create a fairer business environment.

 How director ID works